academe/sugarrestapi/README.md

     // used.
 If the session is no longer valid, then the user will be automatically logged into a new
     // session, so there is no additional action to perform.

+    // Fetch a contact entry.
+An "entry" in SugarCRM parlance is an entiry or table.
+It is actually
+    // a number of tables joined as a 1:1 relationship, but the API hides that from us.

+    $contact = $v4_api->newEntry('Contacts')->fetchEntry('d9876655-fe36-f7dd-a085-510a7afc8e75');

 A simple library, using the Guzzle REST library (others can be used if desired) to handle the API for SugarCRM.